 All things related to the Managed Service are properly documented for your business to continue realising benefits for years to come.

-It’s time to shift from praising those few people who know the most (but keep that information to themselves), and build processes that will enable people to document, share and evolve the existing knowledge base for others benefit.
+It’s time to shift from praising those few people who know the most (but keep that information to themselves), and start building processes that will enable people to document, share and evolve the existing knowledge base for others’ benefit.

 That’s why outsourcing is so popular after all – it allows you to benefit from someone else’s expertise.
 From someone who specializes in that particular area and has tried and trusted approach to Managed Services.
 If you, like many other companies, are “not “driven” enough by the consultants” (in the words of one of the companies) – there’s room for improvement.

 Benefitting from partner expertise and resources and paying for clearly defined results represent the essence of the Managed Services model.
 At the same time, it’s important to outline your needs and expectations upfront.